niklasmh/video-to-text/README.md

 options:
   -h, --help         show this help message and exit -m, --model MODEL  Hugging Face model name.
-Using a norwegian model by default.
+Using `openai/whisper-large-v3` by default.
 ```

-_DISCLAIMER: I have only tested with the [`NbAiLab/nb-whisper-base`](https://huggingface.co/NbAiLab/nb-whisper-base) models so far.
+_DISCLAIMER: I have only tested with the [`openai/whisper-large-v3`](https://huggingface.co/openai/whisper-large-v3) and [`NbAiLab/nb-whisper-base`](https://huggingface.co/NbAiLab/nb-whisper-base) models so far.
 There are probably models that does not work.
-But the code is easy to fix with some vibe coding._
+But the code should be easy to fix with some vibe coding._